 When Should I Apply?

 Typically, if you are receiving benefits either from Social Security, disability or Railroad, you should receive information in the mail three months prior to turning 65.
 In fact, enrollment in Medicare Parts A and B is automatic if you live in one of the fifty states or Washington D.C.
 However, because the premium for Part B is deducted from your Social Security benefits, you have the right to refuse.
 Keep in mind; you are automatically signed up for Part A, but not for Part B. You have a 7-month period – your initial enrollment period – to sign up for Medicare Part B, and this period begins three months before the month of your 65th birthday.
-If you are not receiving benefits currently, it is you responsibility to contact Social Security three months prior to turning 65.
+If you are not receiving benefits currently, it is your responsibility to contact Social Security three months prior to turning 65.
 Even if you do not plan on retiring at age 65, you can still sign up.

 Medicare is available to everyone over the age of 65 and those under 65 with a disability or kidney failure.
-You will automatically be enrolled in Medicare Part A (hospital insurance) but you must you must take steps to enroll in Part B (medical insurance) as this is not automatic.
+You will automatically be enrolled in Medicare Part A (hospital insurance) but you must take steps to enroll in Part B (medical insurance) as this is not automatic.